Yaty/yamldb/documentation/sql.md

 ## Delete

 We can also chains conditions here.
-If no conditions are provided all lines from the table are disabled.
+If no conditions are provided all lines from the table are removed.

 `DELETE FROM cities WHERE cityName = Mexico`